 Behavioural finance is a fashionable genre of academic research, and a productive strategy for writing academic papers.
 But it was not mentioned as a resource by any of the interviewees in Free Capital, and I have never found it much help in my own investing.
 There are several reasons for this.

 Many explanations, few predictions The comprehensive menu of alleged behavioural biases offers an ex-post explanation for almost any decision which hindsight renders sub-optimal.
-Investors who borrowed money to invest in shares in September 1987 suffer from “over-confidence”; those who failed to do so in March 2009 suffer from “myopic loss aversion.”
-Investors who respond quickly to new information overweight “availability”; those who respond slowly are “anchored” by prior beliefs.
+Investors who borrowed money to invest in shares in September 1987 are said to suffer from “over-confidence”; those who failed to do so in March 2009 suffer from “myopic loss aversion.”
+Investors who respond too quickly to new information overweight “availability”; those who respond too slowly are “anchored” by prior beliefs.
 And so on for every other ex-post mistake.

-This descriptive charm and versatility is palatable both to academic story-tellers and casual readers alike.
+This descriptive charm and versatility is palatable both to academic story-tellers and casual readers.
 But to be scientifically or instrumentally useful, a paradigm needs to make some specific predictions.
-Behavioural finance seems more like Freudian psychology: it can be contorted to explain anything ex-post, and therefore predicts nothing ex-ante
+Behavioural finance seems more like Freudian psychology: it can be contorted to explain anything ex-post, and therefore predicts nothing ex-ante.

-Poorly defined allegations of “irrationality” A common trope in behavioural finance articles is to document some observed behaviour of investors and assign to this the pejorative label “irrational.”
-This is an over-used and often unwise epithet, because “irrationality” is usually defined against a narrow normative standard.
-On closer examination, all that can usually be said is that large groups of people who follow the observed action indiscriminately over long periods of time will lose money compared with large groups of people who don’t.
+Poorly defined allegations of “irrationality” A common trope in behavioural finance is to document some observed behaviour of investors and assign to this the pejorative label “irrational.”
+This is an over-used and often unwise epithet, because “irrationality” is usually defined against a facile normative standard.
+On closer examination, it usually turns out that all we can say is this: large groups of people who follow the observed action indiscriminately over long periods of time will lose money compared with large groups of people who don’t.
 It does not follow that all, or even most, instances of the action are individually irrational.

-Signal detection misconstrued as probabilistic judgement Many behavioural finance articles assert that investors make invalid probabilistic judgments.
+Signal detection misconstrued as probabilistic inference Many behavioural finance articles claim that investors make invalid probabilistic judgments.
 In the archetypal example, it is said to be a “conjunction fallacy” that Linda, a 31 year-old with biographical data suggesting liberal social views, is “more likely” to be (a) a bank teller and a feminist rather than (b) just a bank teller.

-But the answer (a) which most people give amy not be a probabilistic judgement; it instead may be a socially appropriate response to cues.
+But the answer (a) which most people give is not wrong if understood as a socially appropriate response to cues.
 This type of response is learnt both in educational settings (did you ever see an exam question where you were not expected to “use all the information provided”?), and also in everyday life (the social costs of ignoring cues are usually larger than the social costs of over-responding to them).

-The so-called “conjunction fallacy” is generated only because the question is a sort of word-trick: a probability test masquerading as a cue-response test, or a signal detection test.
-If the normative standard is signal detection or polite response, the so-called ‘wrong’ answer is correct.
-And with a slight change in the question wording to focus attention on numerical frequencies rather than cue-responses, most people give the “correct” probabilistic answer (see Gigerenzer).
+The so-called “conjunction fallacy” is generated only because the question is a sort of word-trick: a probability test masquerading as a cue-response test.
+With only a slight change in the question wording to focus attention on numerical frequencies rather than cue-response, most people give the “correct” probabilistic answer (see Gigerenzer).

-Or to put this another way: the “wrong” answer may be correct if I interpret the required probability as one conditional on Linda’s liberal social views and the giving of the signal (i.e. the fact that you chose to draw my attention to those views, presumably as a cue).
+Or to put this another way: the “wrong” answer may be probabilistically correct if I interpret the required probability as one conditional on Linda’s liberal social views and the giving of the signal (i.e. the fact that you choose to draw my attention to those views).

 Detecting dishonesty is more useful than simulating truth Intuitions about truth and falsehood are often more usefully directed towards detecting liars, rather than simulating causal relations.
-For example, apropos the “Linda” example above: when considering reports, it may be a good heuristic to trust the insinuations of people who provide many details – people like Linda’s acquaintance – because people who provide many details tend to be truthful witnesses.
-(This heuristic may invert when considering predictions, where people who provide many details tend to be charlatans.)
+For example, in the “Linda” example above: when considering reports of past events, it may be a good heuristic to trust people who provide lots of details, becqause those who do this tend to be truthful witnesses.
+(This heuristic may invert when considering predictions of future events, where people who provide lots of details tend to be charlatans.)

 More generally, behavioural finance focuses mainly on failures of cognition and calculation, but largely neglects social phenomena such as trust and deception.
-A visiting Martian might expect the title “behavioural finance” to encompass the study of frauds, stock promotions, and pump & dump operations – all endemic behavioural phenomena in financial markets – but in fact the subject never goes there.
+An equity investor might reasonably expect the title “behavioural finance” to encompass the study of frauds, stock promotions, and pump & dump operations – all endemic behavioural phenomena in financial markets – but in fact the academic field almost never goes there.

 Update (16 March 2014): How knowing about biases can hurt you.